Getting the most out of TilledSoil.org (the web site) depends on why you are visiting.

-- Start with the categories (the category menu is on the right hand side of the main page) Foundations and Term Definition.1 These will give you articles on the main apologetics topics at an overview level, and is similar to what we present in class.
+- Start with the categories (the category menu is on the right hand side of the main page) Foundations and Term Definition.[1.
+Note, we are still working on adding these to the site, so watch for more to come.]
+These will give you articles on the main apologetics topics at an overview level, and is similar to what we present in class.
 Then, you might branch out into reading other articles on your topic of interest (under Topics) to go deeper, or check out Commentary or news items (In the News), etc. Basically, once you have the foundations down, you can use this site to keep up to date or to learn more about topics you want to follow.
 Be sure to check out our Resources page for links to other great apologetic sites.

 If you are visiting because some article brought you here (via a search engine or link on another site):

 - Look around and enjoy.
 You can use the category menu (right hand side of the main page) to find other articles in your areas of interest under Topics.
 If you want to learn more about basic apologetics, use the Foundations and Term Definition categories to narrow down to that material.

 If you are visiting because someone told you about TilledSoil.org: